SteveBarnegren/TweenKit/README.md

 Add `import TweenKit` to the top of the files you want to use TweenKit from

-### Creating a scheduler instance
+### Creating an ActionScheduler

-You should create an instance of `Scheduler` to run your animations.
+Create an instance of `ActionScheduler` to run your animations.
 You should retain the scheduler, so it's best made as a property on your View Controller.

 ```
-let scheduler = Scheduler()
+let scheduler = ActionScheduler()
 ```

 ### Actions